github/site-policy/Policies/github-corporate-terms-of-service.md

 ### P. Limitations of Liability
 **To the maximum extent permitted by applicable law, each party's total cumulative liability under this Agreement from all causes of action and all theories of liability will not exceed the Fees Customer actually paid during the 12 months preceding the claim giving rise to such liability.
 For products and services (including use of the Service) that are provided free of charge, GitHub’s liability is limited to direct damages up to U.S. $5,000.00.**

-**You understand and agree that GitHub will not be liable to Customer or any third party for any loss of profits, use, goodwill, or data, or for any incidental, indirect, special, consequential or exemplary damages, however arising.**
+**Customer understand and agree that GitHub will not be liable to Customer or any third party for any loss of profits, use, goodwill, or data, or for any incidental, indirect, special, consequential or exemplary damages, however arising.**

 **Our liability is limited whether or not we have been informed of the possibility of such damages, and even if a remedy set forth in this Agreement is found to have failed of its essential purpose.
 We will have no liability for any failure or delay due to matters beyond our reasonable control.**

-**The exclusions and limitations set forth in this Section P will not apply to liability arising out of (1) a Party’s breach of its confidentiality obligations in Section __ (except for all liability related to Content (excluding GitHub Content), which will remain subject to the limitations and exclusions above) or (2) a Party’s breach of its defense obligations in Section Q.**
+**The exclusions and limitations set forth in this Section P will not apply to liability arising out of (1) a Party’s breach of its confidentiality obligations in Section R (except for all liability related to Content (excluding GitHub Content), which will remain subject to the limitations and exclusions above) or (2) a Party’s breach of its defense obligations in Section Q.**

 ### Q. Defense of Claims; Release

 The Parties will defend each other against third-party claims, as and to the extent set forth in this Section Q and will pay the amount of any resulting adverse final judgment or approved settlement, but only if the defending Party is promptly notified in writing of the claim and has the right to control the defense and any settlement of it.
 The Party being defended must provide the defending Party with all requested assistance, information, and authority.
 The defending Party will reimburse the other Party for reasonable out-of-pocket expenses it incurs in providing assistance, and will not settle or make any admissions with respect to a third-party claim without the other Party’s prior written consent, not to be unreasonably withheld or delayed.
 This Section Q describes the Parties’ sole remedies and entire liability for such claims.

 #### 1. By GitHub
-GitHub will defend Customer against any claim brought by an unaffiliated third party to the extent it alleges Customer’s authorized use of the Software or Service infringes a copyright, patent, or trademark or misappropriates a trade secret of an unaffiliated third party.
+GitHub will defend Customer against any claim brought by an unaffiliated third party to the extent it alleges Customer’s authorized use of the Service infringes a copyright, patent, or trademark or misappropriates a trade secret of an unaffiliated third party.
 If GitHub is unable to resolve any such claim  under commercially reasonable terms, it may, at its option, either: (a) modify, repair, or replace the Service (as applicable); or (b) terminate Customer’s subscription and refund any prepaid, unused subscription fees.
-GitHub will have no obligation under this Section Q.1 for any such claim arising from: i) the modification of the Service, or the combination, operation, or use of the Service with equipment, devices, software, systems, or data, other than as expressly authorized by this Agreement (including the Documentation); (ii) Customer’s failure to stop using the Software or Service after receiving notice to do so; (iii) Customer’s obligations under Section Q.2 (iv) products or services (including use of the Software or Service) that are provided by GitHub free of charge; or (v) access or use of Beta Services.
+GitHub will have no obligation under this Section Q.1 for any such claim arising from: i) the modification of the Service, or the combination, operation, or use of the Service with equipment, devices, software, systems, or data, other than as expressly authorized by this Agreement (including the Documentation); (ii) Customer’s failure to stop using the Service after receiving notice to do so; (iii) Customer’s obligations under Section Q.2 (iv) products or services (including use of the Service) that are provided by GitHub free of charge; or (v) access or use of Beta Services.
 For purposes of GitHub’s obligation under this Section Q.1, the Service include open source components incorporated by GitHub therein.

 #### 2. By Customer
-Customer will defend GitHub against any claim brought by an unaffiliated third party arising from: (i) Customer Content that Customer uploads to the Service; (ii) Customer's violation of this Agreement, including Customer’s breach of confidentiality or violation of Section <<insert AUP section reference>>; or (iii) any third party-branded equipment, devices, software, systems, or data that Customer combines, operates, or uses with the Service.
+Customer will defend GitHub against any claim brought by an unaffiliated third party arising from: (i) Customer Content that Customer uploads to the Service; (ii) Customer's violation of this Agreement, including Customer’s breach of confidentiality or violation of GitHub's acceptable use terms; or (iii) any third party-branded equipment, devices, software, systems, or data that Customer combines, operates, or uses with the Service.

 #### 3. Disputes with Other Users
 If Customer has a dispute with one or more Users, Customer releases GitHub from all claims, demands and damages (actual and consequential) of every kind and nature, known and unknown, arising out of or in any way connected with such disputes.